 What information is needed to register as a pro bono professional?

 You’ll be completing and/or submitting these items online:

 Registration form with your basic information—name, address, contact info, areas of experience and expertise, desired project attributes, availability, and references.

 Criminal background check (required after you express interest in a project).

 There is no compensation.
 Pro bono means for free, but it doesn’t mean unimportant.

 Who is the contact for questions about this service?

+Monica Wirtz is the director of this service.
 Please send an email to email@example.com.
-We’ll contact you promptly.
+She will contact you promptly.